First off, wow. I should have used this the first time I replaced ALL of my weatherstripping.

 I have a pool and bought a tube of Pool & Spa Lube from Leslie's Pool Supply for my pump o-rings, etc. WheN I saw on the label that it is "formulated with DuPont Krytox", I tried it on the WS.
 Works great, $4.99 for 3.5 oz (big tube).
 I have also used "Bulb Grease" silicon lube from Wal-Mart. $1.99 for a small tube, enough to do all of your weatherstrip.

 Location: HOME OF THE FREE.
 BECAUSE OF OUR BRAVE.
-Babylon NY The Surcharge State
+Babylon NY The we will take your immigrant State

 Re: GM Silicon Weatherstrip Protector